Machine Experience, make anything you publish readable by machines

 Structure for machines.
 Explicit for everyone.
 X-ray your website.

+MX makes digital assets and documents readable by every machine that consumes them, so no machine has to guess.
 The machine universe is expanding.
 AI agents, robots, autonomous vehicles, industrial systems, IoT devices, medical instruments, and classes of machine not yet invented all read the same documents.

 Your website is a fraction of your content estate.
 Contracts, policy documents, product specifications, and technical reports never reach the web, but AI agents are reading them anyway, inferring what they can and guessing the rest.
 Being on the web and being machine-readable are not the same thing.